UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 cdk deploy ECRStack --profile <aws-profile-name>
 ```
 #### 2. Create and Push Docker Image to ECR
 Once a repository is created, we can create and push Docker images.
-Assume you are in ```InvasivePlants``` directory.
+Navigate back to the ```InvasivePlants``` directory.
 1. Go to ECR in AWS Console
 2. Look for `invasive-plants-repo` repository
-3. Click on `View push commands` and follow the instruction
+3. Click on `View push commands` and follow the instructions*
 4. Make sure you have Docker daemon running

 This is a sample of the `View push commands`:

 ![Push commands for ECR](./images/depGuide/push_ecr.png)

-Note, in step 1 of the command, you can specify which profile to use by specifying in the following:
+*Note: in Step 1 of the instructions, you can specify which profile to use by specifying in the following:

 ```bash
 aws ecr get-login-password --region ca-central-1 --profile <aws-profile-name>| docker login --username AWS --password-stdin <link-to-ecr>